vpandey-om/mineapy/README.md

 - [pyTFA](https://github.com/EPFL-LCSB/pytfa/)
 - [optlang](https://github.com/biosustain/optlang/)

 The installation process should handle these dependencies for you.
 However, if you are using a dedicated solver, you may need to install it separately.
-Supported solvers include Gurobi and CPLEX.

 ## Setup